MatrixManAtYrService/htty/agent-primers/ci-workflow.md

 ### ✅ Completed Implementation

-All major phases of the CI workflow have been successfully implemented:
+All major phases of the CI workflow have been implemented:

 #### Phase 1: Cross-Compilation Setup (✅ Complete)
 - ✅ Enhanced `nix/packages/htty-core-wheel.nix` with cross-compilation support